 Choose a partner, not just a supplier

-Lightning protection is much more than a simple business transaction.
+It's important to note that lightning protection is much more than a simple commercial transaction.
 It's a long-term commitment.
-That's why at LPS France , we don't see ourselves as mere suppliers, but as true partners.
+That's why at LPS France , we see ourselves not as mere suppliers, but as true partners.
 We're by your side every step of the way: from the initial risk assessment to the predictive maintenance of your installations.
 The goal is simple: to build a comprehensive strategy together to manage this risk.

-Protecting your site is a responsibility we share.
+For example, protecting your website is a responsibility we share.
 Don't wait until it's too late: contact our experts today for a diagnostic assessment and to build a protection plan together that meets your needs.

 Questions everyone asks about lightning rods